BernardoMB/task-management/README.md

 ## Front-end Application

-The front application that consumes this API can be found [here](https://github.com/BernardoMB/task-management-frontend).
+The repository of the front-end code of the client application that consumes this API can be found [here](https://github.com/BernardoMB/task-management-frontend).

-There is a front-end application using React deployed via Amazon S3 service.
+This client application is built on React and it has been deployed via Amazon S3 service.
+It can be found (here)[http://task-management-react-app.s3-website.us-east-2.amazonaws.com/signup].
 Please see the [video](https://www.udemy.com/nestjs-zero-to-hero/learn/lecture/15044214#overview) explaining how to host a website using Amazon S3 service.

+This client application currently sends requests to an instance of this application deployed on an Amazon's S3 Bucket.

 ## Deployment